Managing Chronic Conditions

 - Coping with challenging body image days

-- Engaging in joyful movement that connects you to your body
+- Engaging in movement that feels supportive

 - Incorporating helpful supplements